 - Add the oats, almonds and walnuts in to the liquid mixture and fold until thoroughly mixed.

 - Transfer the oat mixture onto baking sheet and spread it to make an even layer.

 - Using the back of a ramekin or a spatula, compress oat mixture until it is very compact.

-- Once baked, remove it from the oven and let it cool, at least for 1 hour.
+- Once baked, remove it from the oven and let it cool for 15-30 minutes.